About

 Zoë Dojo is a living project of regeneration — born from the need to restore both place and culture through acts of care, creativity, and connection.

-Decades later, Felicity Horsley, a former student, returned to find the building weathered and neglected and soon to be lost to the community.
-Over two years of hands-on restoration and community effort, Felicity and a growing network of helpers have re-awakened the space — guided by the belief that care is the foundation of regeneration, both physical and cultural.
+Decades later, Felicity Horsley, a former student, returned to find the building weathered, neglected, and at risk of being lost to the community.
+Over two years of hands-on restoration and community effort, Felicity and a growing network of helpers have re-awakened the space, guided by the belief that care is the foundation of regeneration — both physical and cultural.

-The word Dojo means “Place of the Way” — a space for immersive learning and embodied practice; a place to develop character, deepen awareness, and live in right relationship with others and the non-human world.
+The word Dojo means “Place of the Way,” and Zoë means “Life” in Greek.
+Together, they speak to a space for immersive learning and embodied practice; a place to develop character, deepen awareness, and live in right relationship with others and the more-than-human world.

-Zoë Dojo is a grassroots project inviting artists, therapists, and educators to walk new paths of learning, healing, and creativity.
+Today, Zoë Dojo is a grassroots project inviting artists, therapists, educators, families, and community members to walk new paths of learning, healing, creativity, and connection.
 Together, we are shepherding space for the more beautiful world our hearts know is possible.

 Felicity Horsley